ttvd/erlang-houdini-engine-nif/README.md

 rebar compile
 ```

-Or use Rake (also run rake without arguments to see available tasks):
+Or use Rake (also run Rake without arguments to see available tasks):

 ```
 $ rake erlang:deps